tfzhang006/paper-reading/Learning Compositional Neural Information Fusion for Human Parsing.md

 ## Summary
 This work proposes to combine neural networks with the compositional hierarchy of human bodies for efficient and complete human parsing.
 ## Research Objective
-To utilize cross-level information of body part
+To utilize cross-level information of body structure based on graph.
 ## Background and Problems
+- Existing models fail to make full use of the rich structures in this task.
+- Only focusing on leaf nodes in human hierarchy loses cross-level information.
 ## Methods
+- Direct inference network
+- Top-down inference network
+- Bottom-up inference network
+- Conditional fusion network
 ## Evaluation

 ## Conclusion